luisaveiro/dev.env/README.md

 codebase and architecture they don't know.
 Developers are also required to set up their local environments quickly and start coding as soon as they can.

+YouTuber Frying Pan has a [humorous video](https://youtu.be/YZ5tOe7y9x4) on Software Engineer interns' first day and what they can expect.

 ***DEV.env*** is a lightweight command-line interface that provides developer-friendly commands to automate parts of the setup process that developers are expected to perform.
 This includes local development